 Avrey Evans

-Avrey is the Digital Editor for Utah Style and Design, and our affiliate magazine Utah Bride and Groom.
+Avrey is the Nightlife and Web Editor for our sister publication Salt Lake magazine, and a contributing writer to Utah Style & Design magazine.
 She enjoys keeping a pulse on upcoming design trends, propagating green thumb inspiration and indulging her affinity for alliteration.